 Fox’s Donut Den (3900 Hillsboro Pike) was just a hop, skip, and a jump from our hotel in Nashville, Tennessee.
-I drove by a couple of times waiting for a parking spot to open up near the entrance.
+I drove by a couple of times, waiting for a parking spot to open up near the entrance.

-After investigating the term Kolache and the variation Klobásník earlier in the week I was excited to see a cheddar sausage version at Fox’s Donut Den.
+After investigating the term Kolache and the variation Klobásník earlier in the week, I was excited to see a cheddar sausage version at Fox’s Donut Den.
 But, unfortunately, my caveman mind called them super-sized pigs in blankets until that point.

 I unexpectedly ordered a half dozen donuts in very monotone colors.
-I’m just not into a lot of those donuts covered in cereals, candies, and cookies.
+I’m not into donuts covered in cereals, candies, and cookies.

-I’ll take a perfectly made glazed donut any day of the week.
+A perfectly made old-fashioned or glazed donut is my choice on any day of the week.

 Also, I guess I wasn’t feeling very chocolaty at the moment.